 Reality—All The World As It Is

 In USA Gone?
-I described the possibility of present level of civilization in the United States eventually collapsing.
+I described the possibility of the present level of civilization in the United States eventually collapsing:

 Civilizations do not end, they simply decay as the number of creative, productive, civilized individuals dwindles while the number of uncivilized parasites and squalid individuals increases to the point where the civilized can no long support them.
 Such societies cannot continue to exist, and uncivilized masses either become totally oppressed or die.
 Though the number of civilized individuals becomes very small, they almost never disappear completely, however.|